 (3) avoid tying up funds for a long period of time.

-We concentrate risk in equity, where one can get well paid for it, and take virtually no risk in fixed income.
+We concentrate risk in equity, where generally investors can get well paid for it over a long time horizon.